Energy Taiwan and Net-Zero Taiwan 2023 records 24,359 visiting buyers

 The exhibition was supported by major players in the energy industry in Taiwan and abroad.
 Furthermore, 70 one-on-one business matching meetings were conducted between local and international buyers.
 Moreover, 44 professional consultation meetings were carried out for local companies during the event.

 Due to international net-zero development trends, both events have accelerated expansion.
 Furthermore, the exhibition area and activities are expected to be expanded next year to connect leading domestic and foreign companies and create more diverse net-zero solutions.
-The Energy Taiwan and Net-Zero Taiwan 2024 will be held in Nangang Exhibition Center Hall 2 in Taipei from Oct 2 to 4, 2024.
+The Energy Taiwan and Net-Zero Taiwan 2024 will be held in Nangang Exhibition Center Hall 2 in Taipei from Oct 2-4, 2024.